lcsirmaz/inner/README.md

 #### EXAMPLES

 The 'examples' directory contains vlp files describing different MOLPs.
-File names contain three numbers separated by dashes: the number of *objectives*, the number of *columns*, and the number of *rows*.
-Each file starts with comment lines describing the problem.
+File names contain three numbers separated by dashes: the number of *objectives*, the number of *rows*, and the number of *columns*.
+Each file starts with some comment lines.

 Solutions are in the 'solution' directory.
-The same file name with extension `.res` contains the list of vertices and facets. `.out` files contain progress report, statistics, and parameter settings.
+The same file name with extension `.res`contains the list of vertices and facets.  `.out` files contain progress report, statistics, and parameter settings.

 #### AUTHOR